United Kingdom: Wales

 Since 1999 Wales has had a devolved national government and legislature, known as the Senedd.
-Elections to the Senedd use the additional member system.
-It has more limited powers than those devolved to Scotland.
-The Senedd can legislate on any matter not specifically reserved to the UK Parliament by Acts of Senedd Cymru.
-The Welsh Government is currently a Welsh Labour minority government led by the first minister, Eluned Morgan.
+Elections to the Senedd used the additional member system until 2026 when the voting system was changed to closed list proportional representation.
+The number of elected members also increased from 60 to 96, representing 16 six-member constituencies.
+The Senedd has more limited powers than those devolved to Scotland.
+It can legislate on any matter not specifically reserved to the UK Parliament by Acts of Senedd Cymru.
+The Welsh Government is currently a Plaid Cymru minority government led by the first minister, Rhun ap Iorwerth.
 Local government in Wales consists of 22 unitary authorities, each led by a leader and cabinet elected by the council itself.

 Northern Ireland

 The devolved form of government in Northern Ireland is based on the 1998 Good Friday Agreement, which brought to an end a 30-year period of unionist-nationalist communal conflict known as the Troubles.
 The Agreement was confirmed by referendum and implemented later that year.
 It established power sharing arrangements for a devolved government and legislature, referred to as the Northern Ireland Executive and the Northern Ireland Assembly respectively.
 Elections to the Assembly use the single transferable vote system.
 The Executive and Assembly have powers similar to those devolved to Scotland.
 The Executive is led by a diarchy representing unionist and nationalist members of the Assembly.
-The first minister and deputy first minister of Northern Ireland are the joint heads of government of Northern Ireland.
+The First Minister and Deputy First Minister of Northern Ireland are the joint heads of government of Northern Ireland.
 Local government in Northern Ireland since 2015 has been divided between 11 councils with limited responsibilities.

 Foreign relations

 UK prime minister Keir Starmer and US president Donald Trump shaking hands in a joint press conference in 2025.
 The UK and the US share a "Special Relationship".

-The UK is a permanent member of the United Nations Security Council and a member of NATO, AUKUS, the Commonwealth of Nations, the G7, the G20, the OECD, the WTO, the Council of Europe and the OSCE.
+The United Kingdom is a permanent member of the United Nations Security Council and a member of NATO, AUKUS, the Commonwealth of Nations, the G7, the G20, the OECD, the WTO, the Council of Europe and the OSCE.
 It maintains the British Council, an organisation specialising in international cultural and educational opportunities in over 100 countries.
 The UK remains a great power with considerable political, cultural, economic and military influence.

-The UK is said to have a "Special Relationship" with the United States and a close partnership with France – the "Entente cordiale" – and shares nuclear weapons technology with both countries; the Anglo-Portuguese Alliance is considered to be the oldest binding military alliance in the world.
+The United Kingdom is said to have a "Special Relationship" with the United States and a close partnership with France – the "Entente cordiale" – and shares nuclear weapons technology with both countries; the Anglo-Portuguese Alliance is considered to be the oldest binding military alliance in the world.
 The UK is also closely linked with the Republic of Ireland; the two countries share a Common Travel Area and co-operate through the British-Irish Intergovernmental Conference and the British-Irish Council.
 Britain's global presence and influence is further amplified through its trading relations, foreign investments, official development assistance and military engagements.